GENERAL TERMS AND CONDITIONS

 means any and all patents, utility models, design rights, copyright, domain names, trademarks, trade names, service marks and any other intellectual property rights in any jurisdiction worldwide, irrespective of whether such rights can be subject to registration or not, and applications for registration of any of the aforementioned respectively as well as any trade secrets.

 mean the parties of the Agreement jointly.
-Parties may also individually be referred to as the Party.
+Parties may also individually be referred to as the “Party”.

-2 SERVICES AND DELIVERABLES
+2 SERVICES

-- The Provider shall perform the tasks for which it is responsible in conformity with the Agreement, with due care and with the professional skill required for the tasks.
+- The scope and the object of the Services, the Deliverables, timelines, and tasks of the Provider shall be defined in the Agreement.
+The Provider shall perform the tasks for which it is responsible in conformity with the Agreement, with due care and with the professional skills required for the tasks.
 The Services will be performed using the Provider’s working methods.

 - The Provider has the right to amend the Services due to changes in legislation or best practices, or if it is otherwise deemed necessary by the Provider to comply with any applicable laws, regulations or security requirements, acts of government or orders by competent authorities.
 The Provider has the right to change and amend the Services in other cases as well, provided that such amendment or change does not have a materially negative effect on the nature or quality of the Services, and the Provider shall notify the Company of any such event in advance.